jenkinsci/atlassian-jira-software-cloud-plugin/README.md

 ## Use the Jira cloud integration with Jenkins

-The main use case of this plugin is to send build and deployment events to Jira so that they are visible in Jira's issue view, deployments view, and other features.
+This plugin will send build and deployment events to Jira so that they’re visible in your Jira issues, on the deployments timeline, and in the releases hub.

-The plugin will look for Jira issue keys in the name of the branch for which a pipeline is run.
-If it finds issue keys, it will send build and deployment events to Jira to make them visible in Jira's issue and deployment views.
+To send information from Jenkins to Jira, your team must include Jira issue keys (e.g. FUSE-123) in their commit messages (for deployment information) and branch names (for build information).
+Whenever a pipeline runs in Jenkins, the plugin will look for Jira issue keys in the branch name and commit messages.
+If it finds issue keys, it will send build and deployment information to Jira.
+If it doesn’t find issue keys, the Jenkins plugin won’t send anything to Jira.

 ### Sending builds automatically

-In **Manage Jenkins > Configure System** you can configure the plugin to automatically send builds events without having to add anything to your Jenkinsfiles:
+To automatically send build events without having to add anything to your `Jenkinsfile`, go to **Manage Jenkins > Configure System** and enable the checkbox “Sends builds automatically”.

 ![Sending builds automatically](docs/images/auto-builds.png)

-If you enable the checkbox "Send builds automatically", the plugin will send an "in progress" build event to Jira once a pipeline run has started and a "success" or "failure" build event once the pipeline has finished successfully or stopped due to an error.
+When you enable this, the plugin will send an "in progress" build event to Jira once a pipeline run has started and a "success" or "failure" build event once the pipeline has finished successfully or stopped due to an error.

-If you additionally specify a regular expression for builds (optional), the plugin will only send a build event to Jira once a build step with a matching name has been finished.
+If you also specify a regular expression for builds, the plugin will only send a build event to Jira once a build step with a matching name has been finished.

 The regular expression `^build$` would match the `build` stage in the following `Jenkinsfile`, for example: